March 26, 2026

 The only way macOS lets you escape?
 Forget the network.
 Delete it from your saved networks entirely.
 Next time you're at that coffee shop and the WiFi actually works, you have to re-enter the password.

-Dropout disconnects you from dead networks without deleting them. macOS should have done this from day one.
+SignalDrop catches dead networks the moment they go dead. macOS should have done this from day one.

 HOW IT WORKS (AND WHY IT USES ZERO BATTERY)